 Self-directed learning places the onus on employees but you should still create a supportive environment.

 Learning benefits, not just the individual, but their department and the entire organization.
-You should, therefore, set aside some time for learning on a regular basis.
+Therefore, prioritizing continuous learning is key.

 Udemy’s Head of Learning and Development Shelley Osborne said out of 425 employees surveyed in 2017, more than half believed that they would learn more if they had more time to learn at work.
-Corporate L&D managers shared similar sentiments.
-Osborne suggests putting learning on the calendar each month and scheduling it at the most popular time.
+She suggested putting learning on the calendar each month and scheduling it at the most popular time.
 She also recommends letting employees choose what they want to learn.
 You can ask them to consider their goals when they do this.

 You don’t want learning to seem like a chore or obligation.
-Remind employees that increasing their knowledge is good for both personal and professional development.
-Explain that workers who stay on the cutting edge are more likely to retain their jobs and be considered for promotion and leadership roles.
-Allow your employees to have fun as they learn and to explore their creativity.
-Also, remind them that failure if part of the learning process and everything won’t go as planned.
+Remind employees that improving their skills is good for both personal and professional development.
+Explain that workers who stay on the cutting edge are more likely to climb the corporate ladder.
+Allow your employees to have fun as they learn and explore their creativity.
+Also, remind them that failure is part of the learning process and that everything won’t go as planned.

 This may seem like a lot of freedom but employees who see the value of learning will be eager to work through the exercises.
 Adult learners don’t typically want to be spoon-fed by instructors so they will enjoy being able to study when it’s most convenient for them.